54ac/BalatroAPKInjector/README.md

 ### What is this?

 This is a simple Python script that injects the Android build of [Lovely](https://github.com/kodenamekrak/lovely-injector) to the retail APK of Balatro, adding mod support to the game.
-Primarily written to be used with the [Mobile Mod Menu](https://github.com/54ac/BalatroMobileModMenu) mod, but should work with others as long as they were written for the mobile version of the game.
+Primarily written to be used with the [Mobile Menu Mod](https://github.com/54ac/BalatroMobileMenuMod) mod, but should work with others as long as they were written for the mobile version of the game.

 ### Requirements